apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/OzoneCommandShell.md

 * `hdfs oz --command_ http://hostname:port/volume/bucket/key -user
 <name> -root`

+The *port* specified in command should match the port mentioned in the config property `dfs.datanode.http.address`.
+This property can be set in `hdfs-site.xml`.
+The default value for the port is `9864` and is used in below commands.

 The *--root* option is a command line short cut that allows *hdfs oz* commands to be run as the user that started the cluster.
 This is useful to indicate that you want the commands to be run as some admin user.
 The only